Pioneer-001/Lypha-OS/docs_academic/Emotion_Rhythm_Difference_Academic.md

 ## 7. Limitations

-Cultural semantics of cuteness vary; requires cross‑cultural validation.
+Cultural semantics of cuteness vary; requires cross-cultural validation.
 Extend to other affects and longitudinal dynamics.

 ---

 ## 8. Conclusion

 Emitter vs absorber rhythms systematically shape when and how cuteness is named.
 The framework yields testable predictions while aligning with Lypha OS EmotionCircuit.

+---

+## 9. References

+* Bartsch, A., & Oliver, M. B. (2017). *Appreciation of meaningful entertainment experiences and eudaimonic well-being.* Journal of Media Psychology, 29(4), 173–178.
+* Frijda, N. H. (1986). *The emotions.* Cambridge University Press.
+* Gross, J. J. (2015). *Emotion regulation: Current status and future prospects.* Psychological Inquiry, 26(1), 1–26.
+* Niedenthal, P. M., Krauth-Gruber, S., & Ric, F. (2017). *Psychology of emotion.* Routledge.
+* Scherer, K. R. (2005). *What are emotions?
+And how can they be measured?* Social Science Information, 44(4), 695–729.
+* Tomkins, S. S. (1962). *Affect imagery consciousness: Volume I.* Springer.

 ---